BurdaMagazinOrg/thunder-documentation/_includes/docs/extending/downloading.md

-Depending on, whether you have a composer, command-line, drush-make or UI based workflow, the method of downloading themes and modules differs.
+Depending on whether you have a composer, command-line, drush-make or UI based workflow, the method of downloading themes and modules differs.

 ### Composer
 Composer is a package manager for PHP and is the future standard for managing the dependencies of your Drupal 8 site and extensions.
 Go to the [Drupal documentation](https://www.drupal.org/docs/develop/using-composer/using-composer-with-drupal) for more information.